 Cutter Allows you to cut a part of your artwork, then reposition, scale, rotate and skew it.
-Reposition All Drawings × Allows you to reposition, scale, rotate and skew all drawings in the current layer.
-Contour Editor ß Allows you to edit the vector contours of brush strokes, pencil lines and shapes in your artwork.
+Reposition All Drawings W. Allows you to reposition, scale, rotate and skew all drawings in the current layer.
+Contour Editor 8 Allows you to edit the vector contours of brush strokes, pencil lines and shapes in your artwork.
 You can add, remove, tweak and move vector points, move the Bezier handles of the vector points as well as deform vector outlines.
 Centerline Editor × Allows you to tweak and deform a brush stroke by manipulating the points at the centre of its line rather than its contour.
-Pencil Editor × Allows you to adjust the thickness of a pencil line at its different points and corners, tweak the shape of its extremities and scale its texture.
-Smooth Editor × Allows you to optimize contours and lines by removing its extra points, making them easier to edit.
+Pencil Editor X Allows you to adjust the thickness of a pencil line at its different points and corners, tweak the shape of its extremities and scale its texture.
+Smooth Editor K Allows you to optimize contours and lines by removing its extra points, making them easier to edit.
 Perspective Allows you to deform artwork by applying a perspective effect on it.
-Envelope サ Allows you to deform and warp artwork by moving points and tweaking lines in a grid.
+Envelope # Allows you to deform and warp artwork by moving points and tweaking lines in a grid.
 Edit Gradient/Texture Allows you to adjust the position, angle and size of gradients and textures in a colour zone.
-Brush A pressure-sensitive tool for creating a contour shape with a thick and thin line effect, as if created with a paint brush.
+Brush ♪ A pressure-sensitive tool for creating a contour shape with a thick and thin line effect, as if created with a paint brush.
 Pencil A pressure-sensitive tool for drawing outlines.
 Pencil lines are made of central vector lines, making them easier to tweak and edit than brush strokes.
 Text Т Allows you to add text and to format it.
 Eraser A pressure-sensitive tool for erasing parts of a drawing.

-Paint Allows you to fill colour zones with a colour or texture. lnk \$ Allows you to recolour pencil lines with precision by changing the colour of one segment at a time.
-Paint Unpainted V Allows you to quickly fill empty zones in your artwork with a colour or texture, leaving filled zones unchanged.
+Paint Allows you to fill colour zones with a colour or texture.
+Ink \$ Allows you to recolour pencil lines with precision by changing the colour of one segment at a time.
+Paint Unpainted Allows you to quickly fill empty zones in your artwork with a colour or texture, leaving filled zones unchanged.
 Repaint Allows you to quickly repaint painted zones in your artwork.
 Empty zones will remain empty.
 Unpaint Allows you to empty filled colour zones of their colour and texture.
-Stroke ~ Allows you to create invisible lines that can serve as colour zones that can be filled, or close the gaps in existing colour zones.
-Close Gap \bigcirc Allows you to close open shapes so that they can be filled with the Paint tool.
+Stroke Ç Allows you to create invisible lines that can serve as colour zones that can be filled, or close the gaps in existing colour zones.
+Close Gap $\bigcirc$ Allows you to close open shapes so that they can be filled with the Paint tool.
 By drawing a stroke near a small gap in a shape, this tool will create a small invisible stroke connecting the two closest points around the gap.
-Line Draws a straight line segment going from one point to the other.
+Line / Draws a straight line segment going from one point to the other.
 Rectangle Draws a rectangle.
 Ellipse O Draws an ellipse.
-Polyline ς Allows you to draw shapes, segmented lines or complex curved lines by clicking to create each point in the sequence of line segments.
-Dropper > Allows you to select a colour by clicking on a colour in your artwork.
+Polyline 5 Allows you to draw shapes, segmented lines or complex curved lines by clicking to create each point in the sequence of line segments.
+Dropper &gt; Allows you to select a colour by clicking on a colour in your artwork.
 Drawing Pivot + Allows you to position the pivot on a drawing layer by clicking where you want its location to be.
-Morphing Allows you to create and configure a morphing sequence, which will automatically generate the in-betweens between two drawings in the current layer.
-Hand E) Allows you to pan the Camera and Drawing views.
-Zoom Q Allows you zoom in and out of the Camera and Drawing views.
-Rotate View 5 Lets you rotate the Camera and Drawing views just like with a real animation disc.
-Animate Mode Enables the Animate mode which records the position, rotation, skew, etc. of objects as keyframes in the Timeline view.
-Turn off Animate mode to reposition objects for the entire scene.
-When the Animate mode is disabled, keyframes are not created when an ob- parameters change.
-Transform Allows you to select drawing layers and position, rotate, scale and skew them.
-Onion Skin Displays the previous and next frames of an animation.
-Useful when animating cut-out characters.
+Morphing Allows you to create and configure a morphing sequence, which will automatically generate the in-betweens between two drawings in the